GarmanGroup/RIDL/README.md

 - `dose1` is the calculated dose for the first dataset within the damage series.
 It is recommended that *RADDOSE-3D* is run prior to ETRACK (see www.raddo.se).
 If doses are unknown, set this input to `NOTCALCULATED`.

 The `LATERDATASET` section contains the information about the later (higher dose) dataset within the damage series.
 See the `INITIALDATASET` section above for details of the inputs to be specified.
-The main noticable difference is that multiple higher dose datasets can be processed successively within the same input file, by including comma-separated inputs within this section.
+The main noticable difference for `LATERDATASET` is that multiple higher dose datasets can be processed successively within the same input file, by including comma-separated inputs within this section (see the input file example above).
 This is the recommended way to process a damage series comprising multiple higher dose datasets.

 The `PHASEDATASET` contains information of .mtz file from which the phases will be taken.
 These are required for generating Fourier difference maps at run time.
-In the above example, the first dataset .mtz is again chosen.
+In the above example, the first dataset .mtz is again chosen, and this is the recommended dataset to take.
 The `mtzlabels3` parameter specifies the Fcalc and PHIcalc column labels within the input .mtz file.
 For columns labelled *FC* and *PHIC*, the `mtzlabels3` input is simply `C`.

 The `MAPINFO` section contains additional run information for ETRACK.
 It is recommended that the parameters within this section are not modified as this may lead to run issues.

+Below is a screenshot indicate how to choose label names from your .mtz files for each dataset within the damage series.

 ![howToFillInputFile](howToFillInputFile.png)

 ### The methodology explained with an example from PDB_redo

 To demonstrate how ETRACK can be run (and what it is doing), the following section walks through how to process an example damage series retrieved from PDB_redo.
-In general

 ##### Retrieving an example damage series from PDB_redo